marekmaskarinec/umboxs/static/docs/maintainer/guides/01-getting-started.md

 [marek@mrms.cz](mailto:marek@mrms.cz).

 After successfully registering a box, you can upload files to it.
-UmBox accepts these files: `box.json`, `box.tar` and `init.tar`.
-The first two are required for the box to be valid.
-The last one is optional and is used when your box name is passed as an argument to the `umbox init` command.
+UmBox accepts these files: `box.tar` and `init.tar`.
+The former is required for the box to be valid.
+The latter is optional and is used when your box name is passed as an argument to the `umbox init` command.